microsoft/BotFramework-WebChat/README.md

 Please note, however:

--  Web Chat does not support Internet Explorer older than version 11
+-  Web Chat does not support Internet Explorer's older version than version 11
 -  Customization as shown in non-ES5 samples are not supported for Internet Explorer.
 Because IE11 is a non-modern browser, it does not support ES6, and many samples that use arrow functions and modern promises would need to be manually converted to ES5.
 If you are in need of heavy customization for your app, we strongly recommend developing your app for a modern browser like Google Chrome or Edge.
 -  Web Chat has no plan to support samples for IE11 (ES5).
 -  For customers who wish to manually rewrite our other samples to work in IE11, we recommend looking into converting code from ES6+ to ES5 using polyfills and transpilers like [`babel`](https://babeljs.io/docs/en/next/babel-standalone.html).

 ## Localization